Hindia/APPDEV/README.md

 1.1 HARDWARE CONFIGURATION

-A project done using raspberry pi.
+This project is done using raspberry pi.
 It is recommended an older version of pi is used, corresponding configuration might be changed.

 The pi is mounted with USB sound card and a microphone is also plugged.
 It is recommended to have ethernet connection for your pi.
-A USB sound card as well as a microphone is needed.
+A USB sound card as well

+as a microphone is needed.

 1.2.
 SOFTWARE CONFIGURATION